 - Review of existing data privacy to ensure compliance with current regulations.

-Please email Ritesh Bharadava, or call him on +971 4 446 3900, for a more detailed discussion on what your firm will need to do to ensure compliance with Data Protection laws across the UAE.
+Please email Ioana Georgescu, or call her on +971 4 446 3900, for a more detailed discussion on what your firm will need to do to ensure compliance with Data Protection laws across the UAE.

 Data Subject: The natural person who is the subject of the Personal Data.